Shaheen Bagh protest: The protest

 Protesters under a makeshift tent at the site during a night in December 2019.

 The Shaheen Bagh protest was launched on 15 December 2019, when 10 to 15 local women began to blockade Kalindi Kunj Road (Road 13A), a six-lane highway bordering the Muslim-dominated neighbourhood of Shaheen Bagh in southeast Delhi.
 More locals joined and it became a continuous sit-in protest.
-Many of the women were hijab and burqa wearing Muslim homemakers.
+Many of the women were hijab- and burqa-wearing Muslim homemakers.
 Elderly women also joined the protest.
-Children and newborn babies were present with their parents.
+Children and newborn babies were brought by their parents.
 The protesters were supported and coordinated by more than a hundred volunteers, including students and professionals from Delhi.
-These volunteers organized themselves around different tasks: setting up makeshift stages, shelters and bedding; providing food, water, medicine, and access to toilet facilities; installing CCTV cameras and bringing in outside speakers.
+These volunteers organised themselves around different tasks: setting up makeshift stages, shelters and bedding; providing food, water, medicine, and access to toilet facilities; installing CCTV cameras and bringing in outside speakers.
 Within 10 days, the peaceful protest had grown to cover nearly 1 km of the highway, supported by donations.
 On 2 January 2020, some volunteers including Sharjeel Imam withdrew and urged to stop the protest, fearing that its message could be hijacked by political parties with the approach of the Delhi election, which they felt could "tarnish the image of the movement" and raise the risk of violence.
 However, the protesters immediately made it clear through social media that they would continue.

 Shaheen Bagh Protest on 26 January 2020, celebrating the 71st Republic Day of India.

 With crowds attending in the thousands, the protest became one of the longest sit-in protests of this magnitude against CAA, also inspiring other similar protests across the country.
-Its stages became a prominent platform to voice issues, and gained support from Punjab farmers.
+Its stages became prominent platforms to voice issues from which to voice issues and the protest gained support from Punjab farmers.
 A number of protestors cited the Jamia Milia Islamia attack.
 The protesters also supported unions opposing the government's "anti-labour" policies.
 CNN reported that a woman named Bahro Nisa quit her job to continue full-time protest, saying "They tried to stifle the voices of our children [...] as mothers, we decided to stand up".
-An article in Business Standard called the protest "A new kind of satyagraha [English: civil protest]", noting how a girl was allowed to express her doubts on stage by explaining her dilemma of supporting the CAA while understanding its dangers.
+An article in Business Standard called the protest "A new kind of satyagraha", noting how a girl was allowed to express her doubts on stage by explaining her dilemma of supporting the CAA while understanding its dangers.